aybabtme/dskvs/README.md

 are part of the implementation because `dskvs` is expected to be used for concurrent apps.

-God help you if you load two `Store`s that share some part of the filesystem.
+God help you if you load two `Store` that share some part of their filepath.
-A check for that is not implemented.

-I might add an unsafe version of `Store` in the future if there's evidence of notable performance gains, if there's a use case for it and if it doesn't uglify the code.
+Just don't do it.
+Two `Store` share a similar path if they have any common files in their file tree.

 ## Eventually persisted ?
 The term is a pun on 'eventual consistency', but has nothing to do with the